jakdept/moxxi/readme.md

 JSON Format
 -----------

-JSON requests should be laid out as follows - just included here:
+JSON requests should be laid out as the following exmaple:

 ```json
 {